-At the end of this facilitation workshop, you will be able to:
+At the end of this workshop, participants will be able to:

 - Distinguish facilitation from instruction and training